learosema/leassembly/talk/SLIDES.md

 Hi!
 I'm Lea Rosema

-I am a Junior Product Engneer at SinnerSchrader by day and a Creative coder by night
+I am a Junior Product Engineer at SinnerSchrader by day and a Creative coder by night

 * [https://codepen.io/terabaud](https://codepen.io/terabaud)